Gift vouchers Book now

 The land of gourmet troughs

-A black and white cow grazing peacefully in a field of flowering apple trees.
+A black and white cow grazing peacefully in a field of blossoming apple trees.

 The postcard of the Pays d'Auge illustrates not only its green landscape but also its culinary specialties!
-On one side, the Norman cow, with beef and dairy qualities, on the other, the apple, with multiple solid and liquid variations.
+On one side, the Norman cow, with its meat and dairy qualities, on the other, the apple, with its many solid and liquid variations.

-The regional specialties bear witness to the diversity of the environment of the Pays d'Auge (large pastures, forests, marshes, valleys, coastline), and the attachment to the quality of local products and ancestral manufacturing know-how.
+Regional specialties reflect the diverse environment of the Pays d'Auge (vast pastures, forests, marshes, valleys, coastline) and the commitment to quality local produce and time-honored production methods.
+A word of

-Warning: by coming to the Pays d'Auge, you are entering the territory of the defense of good food!
-Here, eating is a serious and… plentiful affair!
+warning: by visiting the Pays d'Auge, you're entering a territory dedicated to the preservation of good food!
+Here, eating is a serious and... hearty affair!

-Land of livestock, the Pays d'Auge is known for its quality beef and poultry.
-To accompany them, butter and cream are often combined with pommel, cider and calvados in tasty sauces.
+A land of livestock farming, the Pays d'Auge is renowned for its quality beef and poultry.
+To accompany these dishes, butter and cream are often combined with pommeau, cider, and calvados in flavorful sauces.

-An emblematic product of the region, milk gives rise to numerous savory and sweet specialties.
-First of all, the basic ingredients of Norman cuisine: cream and butter.
-But also the legendary trilogy of AOP cheeses: Camembert, Livarot and Pont-l'évêque.
-And again the milk jam and the teurgoule.
+An iconic product of the region, milk gives rise to numerous savory and sweet specialties.
+First and foremost, the basic ingredients of Norman cuisine: cream and butter.
+But also the legendary trio of PDO cheeses: Camembert, Livarot, and Pont-l'Évêque.
+And then there's milk jam and teurgoule (a traditional Norman rice pudding).

 A piece of history

-Captured by privateers or imported by an intendant of the Generalité to avoid a famine following a bad harvest, a cargo of rice landed in the port of Honfleur at the end of the 18th century.
-As the Augerons were unfamiliar with this cereal, still largely unknown in France at the time, it was suggested that they cook it with milk.
-This is how teurgoule was born, which is eaten hot, when the cinnamon exudes its scent, accompanied by faulte (brioche) and cider.
+Whether captured by privateers or imported by an intendant of the Généralité to avert famine following a poor harvest, a cargo of rice landed in the port of Honfleur at the end of the 18th century.
+As the inhabitants of the Auge region were largely unfamiliar with this grain, still largely unknown in France at the time, they were advised to cook it with milk.
+This is how teurgoule was born, a rice pudding traditionally enjoyed hot, when the cinnamon releases its aroma, accompanied by fallue (a brioche) and cider.

-Another wealth, the apple. apples , used in many desserts: tarts, bourdelot, baked apples...
-And hundreds of varieties of cider apples with which cider (AOP), pommeau (AOC), calvados (AOC), cider vinegar.
+Another source of wealth is the apple. apples , used in many desserts: tarts, bourdelot, baked apples… And hundreds of varieties of cider apples with which cider (AOP), pommeau (AOC), calvados (AOC), and cider vinegar are produced.

-To taste these local products, go directly to the producers (visit to distilleries and cheese factories, Route du Cidre , Route des Caves ) and to the region's markets Lisieux on Saturday morning, Pont-L'Évêque traditional market on Monday morning and old-fashioned market on Sunday in July-August, Dives-sur-Mer on Saturday morning, Trouville on Wednesday and Sunday, Cabourg on Wednesday, Friday, Saturday and Sunday mornings under the covered market, Honfleur traditional market on Saturday morning, organic market on Wednesday morning.
+To taste these local products, go directly to the producers (visit to distilleries and cheese factories, Cider Route , Winery Route ) and to the markets in the region: Lisieux on Saturday morning, Pont-L'Évêque traditional market on Monday morning and old-fashioned market on Sunday in July-August, Dives-sur-Mer on Saturday morning, Trouville on Wednesday and Sunday, Cabourg on Wednesday, Friday, Saturday and Sunday mornings under the market halls, Honfleur traditional market on Saturday morning, organic market on Wednesday morning.

-Scallops, soles, mackerel... fish and seafood are on the menus of coastal tables and fill the stalls of the fish markets in the fishing ports of Dives-sur-Mer, Trouville and Honfleur.
+Scallops, sole, mackerel… fish and seafood are on the menus of coastal tables and fill the stalls of the fish markets in the fishing ports of Dives-sur-Mer, Trouville and Honfleur.